reohjs/HX101_Introduction-to-Cross-platform-Development-with-Haxe/development.md

  1. Use the GitLab API to fork the development repository using a Haxe course bot account.
 The forked student repository will be privately hosted in the GitLab group, https://gitlab.com/groups/HaxeFoundation_HX101_2016T1.
 It has to be private since the student will commit quiz answers and coding exercises into the repository.

- 2. Remove all branches except for the `master` branch in order to prevent leaking quiz answers and coding exercise test cases.
+ 2. Set the `student` branch as main branch and remove all other branches in order to prevent leaking quiz answers and coding exercise test cases.

  3. Commit a file that contains student's info.